spencerw/monitorinternetspeed/README.md

 # monitor internet speed
 Make sure you're getting what you pay your ISP for, not just when your internet seems slow, but always.
-Here is a Python script and instructions to periodically monitor your internet speed.
+Here is a Python script and instructions to make cron periodically monitor your internet speed.

 Requires [speedtest-cli](https://github.com/sivel/speedtest-cli), pandas, matplotlib and seaborn.